gaultier/blog/how_this_blog_is_made.md

 We have total freedom here, and can add our own CSS classes, ids, data attributes, etc.

-It is also straightforward to adapt this code to generate other formats, e.g. Latex (if you enjoy pain), etc.
+It is also straightforward to adapt this code to generate other formats, e.g. Latex (if you enjoy that kind of thing), etc.

 As previously mentioned this is where doing static syntax highlighting could take place.